Arnazz10/Terminal-Portfolio/README.md

 - **Terminal Interface**: Command-line inspired UI with terminal windows and prompts
 - **Matrix Rain**: Animated background with falling characters
-- **Responsive Design**: Works on desktop, tablet, and mobile devices
+- **Responsive Design**: Works on desktop, tablet, and mobile device
 - **Interactive Sections**:
   - Hero section with animated typing effect
   - About section with skills showcase